Periodontal Treatment Rock Hill SC

 Gum disease is the top reason for tooth loss in adults.
-This disease will lead to serious dental and health problems if left untreated.
+Sadly, this disease will lead to serious dental and health problems if left untreated.

-Periodontal Treatment for Gum Disease is an important practice area at our office in Rock Hill.
+Periodontal Treatment for Gum Disease is an important practice area at Cranford Dental in Rock Hill, South Carolina.

-At Cranford Dental our goal is for patients to keep healthy teeth for a lifetime.
-Understandably, we never want our patients to deal with the stress of losing teeth.
+Of course, our goal is for patients to keep healthy teeth for a lifetime.
+In modern times, patients do not have to deal with the stress of losing teeth to Gum Disease.

 Periodontal (Gum) Disease is an infection of the gums surrounding the teeth.
-This weakens the foundation of your teeth, often without any pain or discomfort.
-As a result unsuspecting adults are at risk of losing even strong healthy teeth.
+Over time, this weakens the foundation of your teeth, often without any pain or discomfort.
+As a result, unsuspecting adults are at risk of losing even strong healthy teeth.

 Periodontal Disease and Inflammation

 If untreated, Gingivitis will eventually turn into Periodontitis.
-This cannot be reversed due to damage of the bone surrounding the teeth.
+And this more severe disease cannot be reversed due to damage of the bone surrounding the teeth.

 Understandably, we like to detect Gingivitis early to halt the damage to the gums.
 Please contact us after reading this post if you suspect you have gum problems.